mikepenz/release-changelog-builder-action/README.md

 $ npm run lint -- --fix
 ```

-It's suggested to export the token to your path before running the tests, so that API calls can be done to github.
+It's suggested to export the token to your path before running the tests so that API calls can be done to GitHub.

 ```bash
 export GITHUB_TOKEN=your_personal_github_pat